The

 improvement of the Romanian nation, which they called “National

-fight against the oligarchic parties, creating national workers
+must fight against the oligarchic parties, creating national

-organizations which can gain their rights within the framework of
+workers organizations which can gain their rights within the

 It

-University, when they realized that Romanian universities, as
+at Iasi University, when they realized that Romanian universities,

-revealed by the studies of professor Ion Gavanescul,
+as revealed by the studies of professor Ion Gavanescul, were

-were swarming with Jews.
-The Jews, an alien people hostile to
+swarming with Jews.
+The Jews, an alien people hostile to Romanian

-Romanian culture, formed about five percent of the population, and
+culture, formed about five percent of the population, and yet in

 schools, which had an unreasonable number of Jews when compared to